AdmiralCloud/bashHelper/awsConnect/README.md

 # Connect to AWS using MFA/temporary session
 If you have MFA enabled for AWS CLI - which is a reasonable security precaution - you need to create a temporary session.
 You cannot access CLI with your credentials (access key and access secret).

 This script makes the temporary session globally available using a named profile.
-The named profile is either "mfa" for your default AWS profile or "PROFILENAME.mfa" for named profiles.
+The named profile is either "default" for your default AWS profile or "PROFILENAME.mfa" for named profiles.

 # Usage
 Run the script "connect.sh", enter your profile, the MFA ARN and a valid MFA token.
 The script returns the profile you have to use in all subsequent calls.
 The session is valid for 12 hours by default and is not limited to your current shell/tab.